bl4ckj4c/SPG-ZeroMiles/README.md

 # Solidarity Purchasing Group

-Web application for the course of Software Engineering 2 at Politecnico di Torino.
+Web application for a solidarity purchasing group that connects farmers and customers.
+Created in a team of seven people with time management done on YouTrack, code quality handled with SonarCloud, and deployed with Docker.
+Developed with JavaScript, React, and Bootstrap framework for the course of Software Engineering 2 at Politecnico di Torino.

 ## React Client Application Routes